AAids to Navigation and Marine Safety

 Cardinal aids may be in the form of either buoys or fixed aids.

-Cardinal aids indicate the location of hazards and of the safest or deepest water by reference to the cardinal points of the compass.
-There are four cardinal marks, North, East, South and West, which are positioned so that the safest or deepest water is to be found to the named side of the mark (e.g. to the north of a north cardinal mark).
+Cardinal aids indicate the location of hazards and the safest or deepest water by reference to the cardinal point of the compass.
+There are four cardinal marks: North, East, South and West, which are positioned so that the safest or deepest water is to be found to the named side of the mark (e.g. to the north of a north cardinal mark).

-Aural aids are sound producing devices, which serve to warn the mariner of a danger under low visibility conditions.
-Buoy-mounted bells and whistles require wave action for sound.
-Fog signals on shore are operated when visibility is reduced to less than 2 nm.
+Audible aids are sound producing devices, which serve to warn the mariner of a danger under low visibility conditions.
+Buoy-mounted bells and whistles require wave action in order to produce sound.
+Fog signals on shore are operated when visibility is reduced to less than 2 nautical miles.

 Electronic Aids

-The electronic aids used in the Canadian system include radar reflectors, radar beacons and AIS-AtoN.
+The electronic aids used in the Canadian system include radar reflectors, radar beacons and Automatic Identification System Aids to Navigation (AIS AtoN).

-Radar reflectors are passive devices which are used to strengthen the radar image of aids to navigation whereas radar beacons are active devices which, by means of a coded radar image, provide precise identification of the location they are marking.
+Radar reflectors are passive devices which are used to enhance the radar image of aids to navigation whereas radar beacons (RACON) are active devices which, by returning an identifiable radar signal, provide precise identification of the location they are marking.

-The advent of e-Navigation and its many possibilities is being monitored and implemented for potential impacts and opportunities to meet the World Wide navigation changing needs.
-Actions to date include the introduction of new technologies enabling new types of electronic aids to navigation.
+E-Navigation concepts are being implemented to meet the changing needs of navigation.
+Actions to date include the introduction of new types of electronic aids to navigation.

 The following types of AIS AtoN may be used in Canada: